nikwin/nikwin.github.io/_posts/2018-12-24-mechanical.md

 ---
 layout: post
-title: The Quiet Sleep: Mechanical Parallels
+title: 'The Quiet Sleep: Mechanical Parallels'
 tag: city
 date: 2018-12-24
 desc: A deep dive into an interesting design approach